newjersey/navigator.business.nj.gov/content/src/violations/elevator-safety-violations.md

 Work with your elevator inspector and elevator maintenance company to fix the safety problems below.
 After repairs, your maintenance company must schedule a re-inspection by the given due date.

-For more information, review your Notice of Violation or contact the Elevator Safety Unit at (609) 984-7833.
+For more information, review your `Notice of Violation|notice-of-violation`  or contact the Elevator Safety Unit at (609) 984-7833.

 :::callout{ showHeader="true" headerText="What happens if I don't fix this?" showIcon="false" calloutType="conditional" }